Microflash/sprite.sh/README.md

 # Generate `sprites.svg` from SVG files in the current directory with prefix `icon-`
 $ spritely --prefix "icon-"

+# Generate `sprites.svg` from SVG files in the directory `/mnt/e/assets` and the directories within it
+$ spritely --input /mnt/e/assets/icons --recursive true
 ```

 ## Optimization